-Total 100 points are divided into five parts - homework, mid-term1, mid-term2, final, and class participation.
+Total 100 points are divided into five parts - homework, mid-term, final, and class participation and seminar.

 If you are retaking, or have 2+2/3+1 plan, TOEFL schedule, health issues or the like, please inform TA at your earliest convenience.